Lightning-AI/ecosystem-ci/README.md

   checkout: master # Optional, checkout a particular branch or a tag
   install_extras: all # Refers to standard pip option to install some additional dependencies defined with setuptools, typically used as `<my-package>[<install_extras>]`.

+# OPTIONAL, if any installation/tests require some env variables
+env:
+   MY_ENV_VARIABLE: "VAR"

 copy_tests:
     - integrations # copied folder from the original repo into the running test directory